moskalyk/TruphyCase/README.md

-# TruphyCase
+# 🏆 TruphyCase 🏆

+### ** This repo is still a work in progress.

 Possible Standard around
-* Non-Fungible and Non-Tradeable tokens.
-Authority would be issue and revoke trophies (based on type)
+* Non-Fungible and Non-Transferable tokens.
+Authority would be issue and revoke trophies (based on type).
+Each trophy representation an abstract representation of some peice of 'Reputation'.

-e.g.
+### Possible Use Cases
 * 'Top 10' = Revokable.
 * 'Scarce / Unique' = Non-Tradeable.
 Owned for eterenity.
 * 'Progress Based Trophies'